 - Licensed Conveyancers

-Undersettling a Personal Injury or Clinical Negligence ClaimThere are many ways in which solicitors/ barristers can under settle a claim brought for Personal Injury or Clinical Negligence.
+Undersettling a Personal Injury Claim or Clinical Negligence ClaimThere are many ways in which solicitors/barristers can under settle a personal injury claim or clinical negligence claim.
 The types of professional negligence claims we have seen are:

-- Failing to take into account ongoing injuries and subsequently settling a case at an undervalue
+- Failing to take into account ongoing injuries and subsequently settling a case at an undervalue, known as under settlement.

 - Failing to claim for your full loss of earnings, pension loss or loss of business

 - Failing to obtain appropriate medical evidence leading to unsettlement or discontinuance of a claim